 Southend Campus also has science labs, an animal management centre, a sports lab and a 250 seat Performance Pod.
 There are over 2,000 PCs and plenty of Apple Mac computers to do everything from graphic design to film editing.
 We even have our own restaurant and coffee shop staffed by our catering students.

 Sports students will use our Wellstead Gardens sports facility which features a gym and playing fields.
 Our town centre location means there is a huge selection of shops, restaurants, leisure and entertainment venues a short walk away.

-There is a public car park under the Luker Road building (entrance in Elmer Approach), which is open weekdays from 07:00 to 22:00 and on Saturdays from 07:00 to 18:00.
-University Square MSCP car park on College Way (opposite Sainsbury’s) is open for 24hr parking.
+There is a public car park under the Luker Road building (entrance in Elmer Approach), which is open weekdays from 07:00 to 22:00 currently it is not open on Saturdays.
+University Square MSCP car park on College Way (opposite Sainsbury’s) is open 07:00 to 21:00.
 There are also various council-run short-stay public car parks in Central Southend.

 Our Southend Campus is located in the heart of Southend High Street, with shops, restaurants and bars barely a stone’s throw away.

 The transport links are excellent with a comprehensive bus network and two major London-bound train lines (including nine rail stations in the borough).

 Southend is famous for its great nightlife.
 There are pubs, clubs and restaurants to suit every taste and the seafront offers everything from a fun park with lots of rides, amusement arcades, bowling, a trip along our famous pier or just a day on the beach.